PriyaPrince/Terraform-Ansible-Integration/README.md

 Added the public key (id_rsa.pub) to the ~/.ssh/authorized_keys file on the remote EC2 instance.
 Used the private key with Ansible to connect to the instance.

-🤖 Ansible Configuration</br>
+🤖 Ansible Configuration
-I created a folder named ansible-playbooks and inside it, a playbook called TA_playbook.yml.
+Created a folder named ansible-playbooks.

-🔹 Ansible Command</br>
-ansible-playbook -i /home/ec2-user/Terraform-Asnsible_Intgratn_Prjct/inventory \
-/home/ec2-user/ansible-playbooks/TA_playbook.yml \
---private-key ~/.ssh/id_rsa
+Inside it, I wrote the configuration logic in TA_playbook.yml.
+Ansible installs and configures services like Nginx or custom packages automatically right after instance creation.

 ✅ Key Accomplishments</br>

-Infrastructure as Code with modular Terraform
+Infrastructure as Code using modular Terraform

-Dynamic inventory creation with local-exec

-Secure, key-based Ansible communication
+Dynamic inventory generation using Terraform local-exec Automated Ansible execution immediately after provisioning Secure, key-based SSH communication with the EC2 instance Hands-free provisioning and configuration with a single terraform apply
 **************************************************************************************************************